Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • QCAA officers undertake final checking of all certificates in the final weeks of each academic year (see Section 3.4.5: Pre-production checks).

-• Schools may receive advice about a student’s Statement of Achievement and Statement of Participation, and must act on advice within the time stated by QCAA officers.
+• Schools may receive advice about a student’s certificate, and must act on advice within the time stated by QCAA officers.

 Certification

-• Students receive the QCIA as part of their SEP in the mail at the same time as the rest of their cohort.
+• Students receive the QCIA as part of their SEP in their learning account and by mail.

 Starting a QCIA in Year 12

-In exceptional circumstances, a student’s situation may change during their senior schooling and they may become eligible for a QCIA pathway (see Section 3.1: Eligibility for a QCIA).
-As the QCIA is an ILO chosen at the start of senior secondary schooling, any student whose ILO is changed to QCIA while in Year 12 must have their eligibility approved by the QCAA’s Manager, QCE and QCIA Unit, in writing by the end of Term 1.
-To apply for approval, the principal provides an explanation for the change in eligibility by email to qcia@qcaa.qld.edu.au.
+In exceptional circumstances, a student’s situation may change during their senior schooling and they may become eligible for a QCIA (see Section 3.1: Eligibility for a QCIA).
+As the QCIA is an ILO chosen at the start of senior secondary schooling, any student whose ILO is changed to QCIA while in Year 12 must have their eligibility approved by the QCAA’s Manager, QCE and QCIA Unit, by the date published in the SEP calendar .
+To apply for approval, the principal emails an explanation for the change in eligibility to qcia@qcaa.qld.edu.au.

 3.2.2 Curriculum plans